Resolvent estimates for spacetimes bounded by Killing horizons: Carleman estimates in the interior

-\begin{proof} Let $\zeta \in \mathcal{C}^\infty(\{ r \geq 1\})$ solve the boundary value problem
+\begin{proof} Let $\zeta \in \mathcal{C}^\infty(\{ r \geq 2\})$ solve the boundary value problem

 Here $\Delta_k$ is the non-positive Laplacian with respect to the induced metric $k$.
-Since $\Delta_k \zeta> 0$, the Hessian of $\zeta$ is positive definite, hence the critical points of $\zeta$ are non-degenerate, and none of them are local maxima.

-In addition, since $\zeta$ clearly achieves its maximum at each point of $\{r=1\}$, its outward pointing normal derivative is strictly positive by Hopf's lemma \cite[Lemma 3.4]{gilbarg2015elliptic}.
-By construction, the outward pointing unit normal is $-\partial_r$, hence $\zeta' < 0$ near $\{r=1\}$ (for the remainder of the proof, prime will denote differentiation with respect to $r$).
+Since $\Delta_k \zeta> 0$, none of the critical points of $\zeta$ in $\{r>2\}$ are local maxima.
+In addition, since $\zeta$ clearly achieves its maximum at each point of $\{r=2\}$, its outward pointing normal derivative is strictly positive by Hopf's lemma \cite[Lemma 3.4]{gilbarg2015elliptic}.
+By construction, the outward pointing unit normal is $-\partial_r$, hence $\zeta' < 0$ near $\{r=2\}$ (for the remainder of the proof, prime will denote differentiation with respect to $r$).